 Believe it or not, the military has various levels of military specification.
 Generally, watches are characterized by type and class.
 Type ranges from disposable Type I pieces to Type III that have a rotating bezel, extreme water resistance and are designed to last 5-10 years.
 Classes of military watches range from Class I to Class IV based on the movement of the watch with Class one watches coming with pre-loaded battery-operated movements and Class IV containing automatic movements.

-Smith & Bradley has been hard at work on research and development of our military field watch that will comply to military specifications.
-With a full tritium dial, Highest grade Swiss quartz movement, and ion coated stainless steel case, the military field watch will make a huge impact in the field.
-Keep on the lookout for the watches on Facebook and on Kickstarter.
+S&B™ Watches has been hard at work on research and development of our military field watch that will comply to military specifications.
+With a full C3 Super-LumiNova dial, highest grade Swiss quartz movement, and ion coated stainless steel case, the military field watch will make a huge impact in the field.

 Comments will be approved before showing up.